gleday/mtp/README.md

 ## Why using multiple testing procedures?
-When performing a single statistical test, the probability of committing an error when rejecting the null hypothesis, is bounded by \eqn{\alpha}, which is conventionally set at \eqn{5\%}.
+When performing a single statistical test, the probability of committing an error when rejecting the null hypothesis, is bounded by $\alpha$, which is conventionally set at 5\%.

-When testing multiple null hypotheses, the risk of committing errors increases with the number of tests and is practically guaranteed when the number of tests is large.
+When performing multiple statistical tests, the risk of committing errors increases with the number of tests and is practically guaranteed when the number of tests is large.

+Multiple testing procedures allow to exert statistical control on the occurrence of
-Statistical control is exerted by capping the probability of producing Type I errors,
-(in the sense of a criterion).
+Type I errors by capping the likelihood of committing errors (in the sense of a criterion).

-Multiple testing procedures make possible this control by adjusting the significance level of each test (possibly using different methods).
+This is achieved by adjusting the significance level of each test (possibly using different methods).

-Overall, criteria and methods for multiple testing allow to:
+The benefits of multiple testing procedures include:
-- improve the balance between the overall amount of incorrectly and correctly rejected hypotheses (i.e. between overall Type I errors and statistical power).
+- improve balance between incorrectly and correctly rejected null hypotheses (i.e. between
+Type I errors and statistical power).
-- provide statistical guarantees on the set of rejected null hypotheses, e.g. that it is unlikely to exceed 5 errors.
+- provide statistical guarantees regarding the extent of incorrectly rejected null hypotheses